Shejwal-01/QRCODE_Generator_Decoder/README.md

 Contact

 Questions or suggestions?
-Feel free to reach out via the repository owner’s GitHub profile.
+Feel free to reach out via the repository GitHub profile.